-- Assemble extra items in your disaster supply kit such as diapers, baby formula, medications, favorite books, crayons and paper, puzzles, favorite toys, a favorite blanket or pillow, pictures of family and pets and any other items that will comfort your children.
+- Assemble extra items in your disaster supply kit such as diapers, baby formula, medications, favorite books, crayons and paper, puzzles, favorite toys, a favorite blanket or pillow, pictures of family and pets, and any other items that might comfort your children.

-- Remember that children's fears often can stem from their imagination - fears they may be separated from family, someone will be injured or killed, or that they will be left alone.
-Communication is very important in maintaining your children's mental well-being in times of crisis.
+- Remember that children’s fears often stem from their imagination – fears they may be separated from family, someone will be injured or killed, or that they will be left alone.
+Communication is important in helping maintain your children’s mental well-being in times of crisis.

 - Also, keep a copy of your children’s immunization records, including the date of their last tetanus-diphtheria shot.

-Considerations for those who are responsible for the care of senior citizens:
+Considerations for those responsible for the care of senior citizens:

 - Remember to help seniors who live alone.
 They may need help evacuating from their home, preparing for a storm and dealing with the aftermath of a disaster.

-- If an older adult lives in an assisted living facility or nursing home, you should contact the administrator to learn about the disaster plan for that facility.
+- If someone you are responsible for lives in an assisted living facility or nursing home, you should contact the administrator to learn about the disaster plan for that facility.

-- Mobility Impaired - plan for special assistance to get to a shelter.
+- Mobility impaired – plan for assistance getting to a shelter.

-- Single Working Parent - may need help to plan for disasters or emergencies.
+- Single working parents – may need help planning for a disaster or emergency.

 - People without vehicles – make arrangements for accessible transportation.